 The way you put a password on a Microsoft Word document is through a button on the toolbar.
 In particular, you do it by going to the Review toolbar and clicking on the Protect button.

 Note: this used to be in the Save As… box, behind the Options… button.
 If you’re using an older version of Microsoft Word, look to the Save As… box.

 Now you get to set the passwords.
 You can use the same one for opening as for modifying, or you can use different ones for each.
 It is up to you.
 Fill in the boxes and click OK.
 (You don’t have to click “Protect Document…”– that’s something different, but worth looking at someday.)

 From now on, that document can’t be opened or modified without a password.
 Close the document and see for yourself.
 When you double-click the document you’ll be asked for a password, and if you don’t know it the document won’t open.

+And that’s it.
+Now your Word document is password-protected.
 Nothing to it, when you know how.

 Note: if you think you can get around the lock by using the Mac’s “QuickLook” select-and-spacebar feature, think again.
 Apple’s got it covered.
 Here’s what happens if you try to QuickLook a locked Word document: